Frequently Asked Questions

 What is VPN?

 VPN stands for virtual private network.
-In order for your computer to connect to the TeleForm software for scanning and verifying data, you must connect through a VPN.
-Contact email@example.com and we will set up your account and install the necessary software.
+In order for your computer to connect to the REDCap software for data entry, you must connect through a VPN.
+Contact firstname.lastname@example.org and we will help you set up your account and install the necessary software.

 How do I get an account for WebRPR?